-The newest investment into the SEIF II portfolio, St Helena Hospice (SHH), based in Colchester, Essex has been helping local people for more than 35 years.
+The newest investment into the SEIF II portfolio, St Helena Hospice (SHH), based in Colchester, than 35 years.

 SHH help local people facing incurable illness and bereavement, supporting them and their families, friends and carers to bring comfort and relief to tens of thousands of people.